 First-order Ambisonics cannot achieve error-free audio reproduction, since the mathematics on which it is based are valid only for a listening space the size of a tennis ball.
-Thus the laws of stereophony apply here-a microphone for first-order Ambisonics is nothing other than a coincident microphone with the well-known advantages (simplicity; small number of recording channels; flexibility) and disadvantages (very wide, imprecise phantom sound sources; deficient spatial quality) of that approach in general.
+Thus, the laws of stereophony apply here-a microphone for first-order Ambisonics is nothing other than a coincident microphone with the well-known advantages (simplicity; small number of recording channels; flexibility) and disadvantages (very wide, imprecise phantom sound sources; deficient spatial quality) of that approach in general.

-Creation of a Ambisonics studio microphone with high spatial resolution is an unsolved problem so far.
-Existing Ambisonics studio microphones are all first-order, so their resolution is just adequate for 5.1 surround but too low for 3D audio.
-This becomes evident in their low inter-channel signal separation as well as the insufficient quality of their reproduced spatiality.
+Creation of an Ambisonics studio microphone with high spatial resolution is an unsolved problem so far.
+Existing Ambisonics studio microphones are all first-order, so their resolution is just adequate for 5.1 surround but too low for 3D Audio.
+This becomes evident in their low interchannel signal separation as well as the insufficient quality of their reproduced spatiality.

-The original first-order Ambisonics microphone was the Soundfield microphone, built the same way as for example the Tetramic or the new Sennheiser VR microphone.
-The Schoeps "Double M/S System" works in similar fashion, but without the height channel.
+The original first-order Ambisonics microphone was the Soundfield microphone.
+The Tetramic [7] or the Sennheiser Ambeo microphone have been built in a similar way.
+The Schoeps "Double M/S System" [8][9] works in similar fashion, but without the height channel.